pfptcommunity/pfptcommunity/README.md

 # Proofpoint Community API Samples

+The primary purpose of this PFPT Community GitHub page is to share the integrations I've created around the Proofpoint products.
+This content is not created or validated by Proofpoint!

 - [Introduction to REST APIs](#Introduction-to-REST-APIs)
 - [Targeted Attack Protection (TAP)](#TAP-API)
 - [Nexus People Risk Explorer (NPRE)](#NPRE-API)